-Student William had to solve multiple problems including understanding the socio-cultural needs of the main stakeholders, the volunteers.
+A monitoring system for the Orokonui Ecosanctuary – year 13 student William Satterthwaite had to solve multiple problems including understanding the socio-cultural needs of the main stakeholders, the volunteers.

 - Exploring (nature of technology) existing technological outcomes or developments, debating contentious issues, or projecting into alternative scenarios.

-These students explored multiple materials and packaging including tītī/muttonbird storage.
+Exploring food packaging – year 6 students at Columbia College explored multiple materials and packaging including tītī/muttonbird storage.
 They started to think about whether the materials were technically feasible and socially acceptable.

 - Developing the technological knowledge necessary for evaluating within a technological modelling context or to explain how and why products and/or systems work.